rsheftel/pandas_market_calendars/docs/new_market.rst

       #. special_opens - returns a list of tuples.
 The tuple is (datetime.time of open, AbstractHolidayCalendar)
       #. special_opens_adhoc - returns a list of tuples.
 The tuple is (datetime.time of open, list of date strings)

-#.
-In the calendar_utils.py module add the new market to _calendars and any alias to _alias